Itthaporn Subhawong

-Air Chief Marshal Itthaporn Subhawong (อิทธพร ศุภวงศ์, born 6 January 1952) was appointed as the 21st Commander-in-Chief of the Royal Thai Air Force (RTAF) on 1 October 2008 until 30 September 2012.
+Air Chief Marshal Itthaporn Subhawong (อิทธพร ศุภวงศ์, born 6 January 1952) is a Royal Thai Air Force marshal.
+He was appointed the 21st Commander-in-Chief of the Royal Thai Air Force (RTAF) on 1 October 2008 until 30 September 2012.

 Education and careers

 Itthaporn Subhawong was born on 6 January 1952 in Nakhon Ratchasima, Thailand.
 He attended Saint Gabriel's College before commencing training at the Royal Thai Air Force Academy from where he was commissioned in 1975.

+In 1996, he was appointed royal aide-de-camp, and in 2007 appointed to royal aide-de-camp special.